 Houston Parole Violation Lawyer

-Guiding You Through the Complex Hearing Process
+Guiding Your Through the Parole Violation Hearing Process in TX

 If you were released from incarceration on parole in Texas, you were given terms to follow to continue your community supervision.
 Unfortunately, because of the various, intricate conditions, you might have been accused of violating a rule or a law and are at risk of having your parole revoked and being sent back to prison.